 Nominations for the current school year were accepted from coaches or administrators through February 7, 2019.
 The nomination form will reopen in January 2020 for the following school year.

 Learn more about service and service points in this guide.

 Graduation Honor Cords

 The National Speech & Debate Association is proud to offer honor cords for its members to wear during high school graduation ceremonies.
 Honor cords recognize member accomplishments and affirm their commitment to speech and debate education.

 Looking for more recognition?

-Family newsletter: stay on top of special opportunities and information, and sign up for this newsletter!
-Once a month, we’ll send you access to free judge training materials, ways to be a great speech and debate volunteer and team booster, information on student opportunities like scholarships, awards, and free competition resources, and special ways to sport your speech and debate pride!
+FAMILY NEWSLETTER: Stay on top of special opportunities and information and sign up for this newsletter!
+Once a month, we’ll send you access to free judge training materials, ways to be a great speech and debate volunteer and team booster, information on student opportunities like scholarships, awards, and free competition resources, and special ways to show your speech and debate pride.